Nikolajs-Kozevnikovs/shores-of-tomorrow/notes.md

 ### Storing data

 At this moment, we have no idea how to store the data in our game (image maps, NPCs, etc.)

+# Wishlist

+- PNGs for NPC faces
+- check if screen is the right size all the time, not just before the game starts
+- Starting screen with suggestions (don't scroll up, etc.)